As well as inviting people to contribute articles, we are also now accepting open submissions.

 Perhaps the best way to get an idea of the kind of thing we like is to have a look at our previous articles – for example Claire Preston on Thomas Browne’s inventory of made-up objects, Richard Hamblyn on Gerard Manley Hopkins’ volcano letters to Nature magazine, Julian Barnes on Maupassant’s meeting with Swinburne or Nicholas Humphreys on medieval animal trials.
 You may also find it useful to look at our collection items, many of which we would welcome being made into the focus of a full length article.

 As regards to tone, we tend to favour the ‘playful’ and informal over anything too expository in style.
 Again, have a look at our previous articles to get a feel for the kind of thing we like.

 An important requirement is that the work or group of works associated with the article must, in addition to being in the public domain (ideally worldwide), also be freely available online in digital form.
 If you have an idea for something but are unsure as to whether it qualifies, or if you’d like some help determining whether a digital copy is openly licensed or not, then just get in touch.

-Contributions should be ideally between 1000-2000 words, though longer or shorter pieces will of course be considered.
+Contributions should be ideally between 1500-2500 words, though longer or shorter pieces will definitely be considered.

 Due to the nature of our project, all our articles are published under a Creative Commons Attribution-ShareAlike 3.0 license which permits others to redistribute the article, given that they credit the author and the publication and also publish under a similar license.